b4winckler/vim-objc/README.md

 Objective-C 2.0 introduced new keywords which should be highlighted but are not by default.
-Automatic reference counting (ARC) also adds a few keywords that are not highighted.
+Automatic reference counting (ARC) also adds a few keywords that are not highlighted.
 Try to remedy this situation.

 ### Miscellaneous